hargata/lubelog_docs/misc/frequently requested feature requests.md

 # Frequently Requested Feature Requests

-This page contains a list of frequently requested feature requests for features that already exist in LubeLogger.
+This page contains a list of frequently requested feature requests for features that already exist in LubeLogger or will **never** be implemented in LubeLogger.
 If you create a feature request for a feature that already exists in this list your ticket will be closed with a comment that links to this page with no further explanation.

 >| ### Change Wording on Buttons
 >|